sumo-apps/paint-docs/latest.md

 - Imagination slider in "Reimagine" mode controls how much prompt is used against the input image.
 0% means image wouldn't be modified at all and 100% would be same as using "Create" mode.

 **Other**
+- Deleted layers are archived and can be restored
 - Tweaks and fixes
 - What's new modal ;)